samwyse/spec/README.md

+This is an amended copy of the formal specification of Mustache.
+It included several open requests that I consider unlikely to be controversial.

+- [cjerdonek's](https://github.com/cjerdonek) [issue 43](https://github.com/mustache/spec/pull/43) to add a test not to interpret strings as lists

+- [softprops'](https://github.com/softprops) [issue 63](https://github.com/mustache/spec/issues/65) to clarify what is meant by `standalone`

+- [groue's](https://github.com/groue) [issue 62](https://github.com/mustache/spec/issues/62) to clarify the behavior of zero

 The repository at https://github.com/mustache/spec is the formal standard for Mustache.
 It defines both normal usage and edge-case behavior for libraries parsing the Mustache templating language (or a superset thereof).